 Following are some other recent actions and achievements that help to underscore Robert Half’s global commitment to promoting gender equality and DEI in our organization — and beyond:

-- In 2021, Forbes selected Robert Half as one of the Best Employers for Diversity for the third consecutive year.
+Also, in 2022, Forbes elected Robert Half as one of the Best Employers for Diversity for the fourth consecutive year.

-- Robert Half is a signatory (since 2019) to the United Nations Global Compact (UNGC) and the Women’s Empowerment Principles (WEPs), a joint initiative of the UNGC and the United Nations Entity for Gender Equality and the Empowerment of Women.
+Since 2019, Robert Half has been a signatory to the United Nations Global Compact (UNGC) and the Women’s Empowerment Principles (WEPs), a joint initiative of the UNGC and the United Nations Entity for Gender Equality and the Empowerment of Women.
 The seven WEPs build on the UNGC by providing best practices for advancing gender equality and empowering women in the workplace, marketplace and community.

-- In 2020, Robert Half’s senior leadership signed the CEO Action for Diversity & Inclusion pledge, committing to support diversity in the workplace and our communities.
-That same year, in the spirit of that pledge, we amended our Corporate Governance Guidelines to bring more diversity into our board and CEO succession plans.
+Additionally, Robert Half’s senior leadership signed the CEO Action for Diversity & Inclusion pledge in 2020 committing to support diversity in the workplace and our communities.
+That same year, in the spirit of that pledge, we amended our Corporate Governance Guidelines (available here) to bring more diversity into our board and CEO succession plans.

-Robert Half and Protiviti support the promotion, growth and development of small and/or minority-, woman-, veteran-, disabled veteran- and LGBTQ+-owned businesses through our Supplier Inclusion Initiative.
-This enterprise-wide program has earned recognition from many organizations and publications, including the WBENC and Professional Woman’s Magazine.
+Robert Half and Protiviti also support the promotion, growth and development of small and/or minority-, woman-, veteran-, disabled veteran- and LGBTQ+-owned businesses and business owners with apparent and non-apparent disabilities through our Supplier Inclusion Initiative.
+This enterprise wide program has earned recognition from many organizations and publications over the past two decades, including the WBENC, Professional Woman’s Magazine and Women’s Enterprise USA Magazine.

 *Robert Half’s Leading with Integrity report showcases our ESG activities across the enterprise and their impact on our business and our stakeholders.
 Download the report here.